 Self-Anchored Suspension Span (SAS)

-One signature element transforms the San Francisco- Oakland Bay Bridge into a new global icon – the Self-Anchored Suspension Span (SAS).
+One signature element transforms the San Francisco-Oakland Bay Bridge into a global icon – the Self-Anchored Suspension Span (SAS).
 The SAS is the largest bridge of its kind anywhere in world (2,047 feet), one of many firsts.
 This engineering and construction marvel raises the bridge building bar to new heights.

 - Signature span of the bridge